-Whoever wins the White House this November, our nation’s capital will continue to be a terrific car-free weekend getaway.
+Regardless of your views about our next President, our nation’s capital will continue to be a terrific car-free weekend getaway.
 Free museums and monuments, public transportation that rivals New York’s, bargain-priced hotel rooms on weekends and a farm-fresh restaurant scene keep tourists crowding this city 12 months a year.
-If you think you’ve done it all in DC, here’s out list of what’s brand new for fall.
+If you think you’ve done it all in DC, here’s our list of what’s brand new for fall.

 The Smithsonian Institution’s National Museum of African American History and Culture’s official dedication took place on September 24, 2016, with President Obama helming the ceremony.
 Its absorbing collection includes thousands of objects from pre-Diaspora to the present, covering 400+ years of the African American experience.
 The museum will be a centerpiece venue for public programming including performances, symposia, ceremonies and exhibition space.
 Occupying a space between the Washington Monument and the National Museum of American History, it enjoys a pole position on the National Mall.